 To conduct intensive, effective and efficient monitoring inspections, the MHLW shall determine the number of imported foods subject to monitoring inspection and items to be monitored and inspected (hereinafter referred to as "the monitoring plan"), so that inspection will identify violations with a certain statistical reliability, taking into account the violation rate, the number of notifications of imported foods, their volume and the impact of violations on public health with respect to each food group.
 In addition, the MHLW shall establish a monitoring plan, taking into account the conditions of regulations on agricultural chemicals, status of their use and cases of detection of agricultural chemicals in other countries, in order to steadily conduct the Positive List system.

-Furthermore, if it is confirmed, based on results of survey on the systems of exporting countries, information on occurrence of health hazards caused by foods and on recalls of unsanitary foods in exporting countries, the number of the monitoring inspection cases will be reexamined.
+In particular based on the conditions of violation of specification of composition for frozen processed food products, the MHLW will continue to intensively conduct monitoring inspections concerning specification of composition for processed food products.
+In case of emergency, the MHLW will engage any of registered conformity assessment bodies, as necessary, to handle examination affairs of monitoring inspections pursuant to paragraph 4, Article 28 of the Act.
+Furthermore, if it is confirmed, based on results of the system survey, information on occurrence of health hazards caused by food and on recalls of unsanitary foods in exporting countries, the monitoring inspection will be reexamined.